Transradial Cardiac Catheterization

 What happens after transradial cardiac catheterization?

 Ask your healthcare provider about what to expect after the procedure.
-Your healthcare
+Your provider

-provider may have specific instructions based on the reason for why you are having
+may have specific instructions based on the reason why you're having it.
+In general:

 You may be groggy and disoriented for a while.

 Your heart rate, breathing, blood pressure, and oxygen levels will be closely watched.